Information about the Hull and East Yorkshire Local Nature Partnership (LNP).

 Defra's web page for Local Nature Partnerships (external website)

-If you are interested in being involved in the development of a Local Nature Partnership for the Hull and East Riding area then please contact:
+If you are interested in being involved in the development of a Local Nature Partnership for Hull and East Yorkshire, please contact the Local Nature Partnership Development Officer: